Over the years, I’ve slowly come to appreciate the idea the some areas are not truly appreciated if I limit myself only to backpacking.

 If Mesa Verde was place that we had to see and experience, Chaco Canyon is a place where we feel the need to return and see again.
 To fully understand the history and culture of the American Southwest, Chaco Canyon is place that must truly be seen, felt and cherished.

-A past partner and I arrived at Chaco on a cold and blustery day in the afternoon.
+someone and I arrived at Chaco on a cold and blustery day in the afternoon.
 After checking in at the visitor’s center (and finding that the museum is gone until at least 2014), we explored the nearby pueblo of Una Vida.

 Bordering on a millennium old, the view towards Fajada Butte immediately gave the feeling of just the sheer size of this area.